 Read More: Orthodox Christian Baptism: Walking In Newness Of Life

 The baptism of individuals as practiced and emphasized by the Baptist movement was not the practice of the first Christians.
 Indeed, there is not one Scriptural reference to any person growing up in a Christian home, finally becoming an adult, exercising reason and believing, and then receiving baptism.
 It simply did not happen.
-The Apostles and their disciples baptized infants together with the rest of the household, and those infants born into a Christian family received the grace of baptism after the pattern of Abraham.
+The Apostles and their disciples baptized infants together with the rest of the household.
+And those infants born into a Christian family received the grace of baptism after the pattern of Abraham.

 Children are part of the Kingdom